-To obtain background information and provide context for this report, we reviewed relevant federal statutes and U.S. policies; documentation from the UPU, State, USPS, USPS Office of Inspector General (USPS OIG); and knowledgeable consultants.
-Relevant legal sources that we reviewed include Title 39 of the U.S. Code and the 2006 Postal Accountability and Enhancement Act.1 In addition, we reviewed the UPU constitution, UPU general regulations, and UPU agreements reached at the 2016 UPU congress, which define the terminal dues system.
+To obtain background information and provide context for this report, we reviewed relevant federal statutes and U.S. policies; documentation from the UPU, State, USPS, USPS Office of Inspector General (USPS OIG): and knowledgeable consultants.
+Relevant legal sources that we reviewed include Title 39 of the U.S. Code and the 2006 Postal Accountability and Enhancement Act.
+In addition, we reviewed the UPU constitution, UPU general regulations, and UPU agreements reached at the 2016 UPU congress, which define the terminal dues system.
 We reviewed documents of State's Advisory Committee on International Postal and Delivery Services under the Federal Advisory Committee Act, including minutes and proposals, and USPS and USPS OIG reports on terminal dues and international mail flows.
-We also reviewed related studies by third parties, including PRC-sponsored reports by Copenhagen Economics on the economic impacts of terminal dues and other terminal dues related reports.2 In addition, we reviewed GAO reports on related postal issues, as well as relevant academic literature, industry journals, books, and other publications, including news articles.
-We analyzed available USPS information for fiscal years 2015 and 2016 on international mail to and from the United States and to and from UPU-designated target and transitional countries to determine the most significant mail flows.
-USPS information for inbound and outbound international mail by country was only available beginning in fiscal year 2015.
+We also reviewed related studies by third parties, including PRC-sponsored reports by Copenhagen Economics on the economic impacts of terminal dues and other terminal dues related reports.
+In addition, we reviewed GAO reports on related postal issues, as well as relevant academic literature, industry journals, books, and other publications, including news articles.
+We analyzed available USPS information for fiscal years 2015 and 2016 on

-12006 Postal Accountability and Enhancement Act, Pub.
+2006 Postal Accountability and Enhancement Act, Pub.
 L. No. 109-435, 120 Stat.
 3198 (2006).